akka/akka-samples/akka-sample-sharding-scala/README.md

 ### Aggregator - sharded data by type

+FIXME this is not how it was working though, it would always create one Aggregate per weather station id

 A sharded `Aggregator` has a declared data type and receives that data stream from remote devices via the  `Guardian`.
 For each `Aggregator`, for one or across all weather stations, common cumulative computations can be run for a given time window queried, e.g. daily, monthly or annual such as: